 Protocol Course - a required one-unit course teaching protocol for success in doing business internationally.

-- The International Business program was ranked 15th nationwide by U.S. News and World Report (2007) in the category of "undergraduate international business programs."
-This ranking places our program in the top one percent of undergraduate international business programs in the United States.
+- SDSU'S undergraduate international business program ranks No. 8 in the nation, according to U.S. News and World Report's "America's Best Colleges 2013."
+This Ranking places our program in the top one percent of undergraduate international business programs in the United States.

 Depending upon the focus chosen, an International Business major may prepare students for a career in one of the following areas: airlines, banking and finance, consulting, customs brokerage, education and training, entrepreneurship, freight forwarding, government and U.S. customs, hotel management, human resources, import and export administration, insurance, international sales, marketing, international law, interpretation and translation, manufacturing, purchasing, trade associations, travel agency.